MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Using-COM-Technologies-in-Microsoft-Dynamics-NAV.md

 ## Limitations
  The COM support has the following limitations:

--   Only non\-visual controls are supported.
+-   Only non-visual controls are supported.
 A control cannot be used to add graphical elements to a [!INCLUDE[navnow](includes/navnow_md.md)] object.
-For example, you cannot add a third\-party control to a page.
+For example, you cannot add a third-party control to a page.
 However, the control can display information and interact with the user in a window of its own.

 -   Exception handling is not supported.
 Information about exceptions cannot be retrieved from a control or automation server through the Invoke method of the IDispatch interface and the EXCEPINFO structure.

 -   Unlike [!INCLUDE[nav2009](includes/nav2009_md.md)], automation objects in [!INCLUDE[navnowlong](includes/navnowlong_md.md)] cannot target the computer that is running the [!INCLUDE[nav_server](includes/nav_server_md.md)].
-Only client\-side automation objects are supported.
-Instead of implementing server\-side automation object, you can use Microsoft .NET Framework Interoperability.
+Only client-side automation objects are supported.
+Instead of implementing server-side automation object, you can use Microsoft .NET Framework Interoperability.
 For more information, see [Extending Microsoft Dynamics NAV Using Microsoft .NET Framework Interoperability](Extending-Microsoft-Dynamics-NAV-Using-Microsoft-.NET-Framework-Interoperability.md).

 ## Parameters, Return Values, and Data Types
  The mechanisms for calling methods in a control, passing parameters, and receiving return values are somewhat complex.
-Using tools such as the wizards in Microsoft Visual C\+\+ shields you from most of the complexities.
-However, there is no one\-to\-one relationship between the data types that you can use when you implement methods in, for example, Visual C\+\+ and the data types in C/AL. Some of the COM data types are not supported in C/AL and some have a limitation imposed on their usage.
+Using tools such as the wizards in Microsoft Visual C++ shields you from most of the complexities.
+However, there is no one-to-one relationship between the data types that you can use when you implement methods in, for example, Visual C++ and the data types in C/AL. Some of the COM data types are not supported in C/AL and some have a limitation imposed on their usage.

  When you use the **C/AL Symbol Menu**, you can see the syntax for a method or property that has the return value and the parameters shown with the COM data types.